apple/turicreate/userguide/sound_classifier/export-coreml.md

 975ms of data at a sample rate of 16K per second (.975 * 16,000 = 15,600).
 The input must also only be one channel (i.e. mono not stereo).
 It is important that the input to the model be 15,600 elements of one channel data at a 16k sample rate.
+In the case we have less than one window of data or have some remainder we pad with silence.

 In order get predictions from your model, you will need to chuck your data into the correct size.
 You will also need to import both `CoreML`